 BattleBots’ “Seasons” Clarifications

-I’ve been asked more than a few times why this website refers to the 2015 season onward of BattleBots as “season 6” and such when they are more commonly known on television as “season 1” and things like #WeWantSeason3 trended on Twitter.
+I’ve been asked more than a few times why this website refers to the 2015 season of BattleBots as “season 6” (and onward) when these seasons are more commonly known on television as “season 1” and things like “#WeWantSeason3” trended on Twitter after the initial ABC cancellation.
 Simply put, ABC’s “season 1” in 2015 was technically the sixth season of the show if you take into consideration the five seasons of BattleBots that aired on Comedy Central from 2000-2003.
 I realize it’s sort of confusing, but since this website covers both the current and former eras of the show it would be even more confusing if I had two sections named “Season One”.

 Here is a brief breakdown of what each season/section of the website refers to: